BZIvanov/Learning-AWS/common/aws-cli/basics.md

 Because the aws cli is going to access our aws account of course we need to configure credentials.

 1. You can get your credentials after login with you aws account on the aws website.
 2. Click your account name (top-right on the screen) and from the drop down select **My security credentials**, then click **Create Access Key** and download it as csv file.
 Note if someone get your access keys, they can use your account, so keep them secret.
+Alternatively you can access My security credentials using the IAM service.
 3. Now open the console (cmd) and type:

 ```bash